Zelhorst92/MyPortfolio/README.md

         * Frameworks
         * etc.
     * Public personal information.
-* I want to contact the site owner.
+* to contact the site owner.

+* to register to the website.
-* I want to be able to traverse to relevant social media.
+* to login to the website.
+* to buy products ~~/donate to~~ from the site owner.
+    * View the product details
+    * View all the products I want to buy and change quantity if necessary. (cart)
+    * View a summary before proceeding to buy any product. (checkout)
+    * View a successfull order summary. (checkout success)
+* to look back at older orders.

 * ~~I want to read the blog.~~
 * ~~I want to comment on the blog.~~

-As a site ower;
+As a site ower, I want;
-* I want to see all the relevant information on the site.
+* to see all the relevant information on the site.
-* I want to login as an administrator.
+* to login as an administrator.
-* I want to update/add/delete the services offered.
+* to change all the relevant information on the site
+    * About information, Name/profession etc.
+    * Skills, Add/change/delete/hide
+    * Services, Add/change/delete/hide
+    * Previous projects, Add/change/delete/hide
-* I want to update/add/delete experiences/skills.
+* to receive messages from users.
 * ~~I want to post/update/delete blog posts.~~
-* I want to update/add/delete examples/past builds.
-* I want to receive messages from users.

 [Back to top](#table-of-content)